lzx-dev/Clustering-Analysis/a.md

 from aif360.datasets impor MEPSDataset21
 ```

-#### Transform external data source to defined class
+#### 2.2 Transform external data source to defined class
-* Inherit StandardDataset
+* Inherit StandardDataset<br>
-"It is not strictly necessary to inherit StandardDataset when adding custom datasets but it may be useful."

-This class will go through a standard preprocessing routine which:
+This class will go through a standard preprocessing routine:
 - (optional) Performs some dataset-specific preprocessing (e.g. renaming columns/values, handling missing data).
 - Drops unrequested columns (see features_to_keep and features_to_drop for details).
 - Drops rows with NA values.